cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 />
 </div>

 Setting up production email is fraught with peril.
-Well, maybe that's being a bit dramatic but it can still be a bumpy ride.
+Well...maybe that's being a _tad_ dramatic but it can still be a bumpy ride.

 Debugging and diagnosing production issues with email can feel like trying to look inside a black box that has another black box inside.
 In other words, there's lot of small points